By-Laws of the Loudoun Beekeepers Association, Inc.

 ARTICLE III: MEMBERSHIP

-Anyone interested in beekeeping and in the beekeeping industry may join the Association upon payment of the regular annual dues.
+Anyone interested in beekeeping and in the beekeeping industry may join the Association upon payment of the regular annual dues as set by the Executive Committee.
 Only a member in good standing shall be eligible to participate in Association functions.
+Associate membership may be granted by the Board for beekeeping association officers (County and State) to facilitate communications.
+Associate memberships are non-dues paying and non-voting memberships.
+Emeritus status memberships may be granted by the Board to recognize senior members with years of service and are non-dues paying.

 ARTICLE IV: OFFICERS